TACC/Abaco2.0/docs/source/getting-started/index.rst

 Getting Started
 ===================

-This guide will walk through the initial steps of getting account, and preparing yourself for the Abacoo user guide tutorial.
+This guide will walk through the initial steps of getting account, and preparing yourself for the Abaco user guide tutorial.

 .. contents:: :local: